 A Git workflow with GitHub Desktop

-To follow this workflow you need:
+To follow this guide you need:

 - Git installed